Skip to content

 Record breakage

 Were your shipments kept safe?
 This is the priority for any fulfillment center.
-You should set a tolerance level for the amount of breakage that you can absorb, and then track whether you are meeting that goal.
+You should set a tolerance level for the amount of breakage you can absorb, then track whether you are meeting that goal.

-If you aren’t, you should consider adding more packaging filler, or using a different carrier.
+If you aren’t, you should consider adding more packaging filler or using a different carrier.

 Shipping Deals